retrosnob/retrosnob.github.io/pythonbook.md

 In summary:
 * The `int` function is used to turn strings into integers.
 You will need to use it when you want to do arithmetic or comparison (e.g. <, >, etc) with the thing the user entered.
 * The `str` function is used to turn integers into strings.
 You will need to use it if you want to concatenate an integer value to a string value before printing.

 ** Exercises:**
+1. Write a program that asks the user to enter their age N and then writes "You are N years old".
-1. Write a program that asks the user to enter
+1. Write a program that asks the user to enter their age and then
 # More about strings
 ## String functions
 You have seen some functions that are built-in to Python, e.g. len, int, input, print.
 We refer to these as **built-in functions**.
 There are also functions just for strings.
 We refer to these as **string functions**.